redbubble-ash/My-Portfolio/README.md

 # My-Portfolio

-##There are Six sections on my porfolio page:
+## There are six sections on my porfolio page:

 - About Me
 - ProfessionalWorking Experience